 my cancer archive

-Having cancer has been a trauma, and like it happens for most traumatic experiences, it was impossible for me to really live it while it was happening: I was too focused on the sole act of surviving.
+Having cancer has been a trauma, and like it happens for most traumatic experiences, it has been impossible for me to actually live it while it was happening: I was too focused on the sole act of surviving.
+But, as Derrida put it many years ago, the form of recording (writing, archiving, storing) is capable not only of reflecting time but also of constructing it.

 the archive produces the event as much as it records it